-Clearly, there are many options to choose from.
+Clearly, there are many types of contacts to choose from.
 Your doctor might encourage you to move to daily disposable lenses, as these come with the highest safety profile.
 But there are questions you can ask yourself as you determine what type of contact might be best for you.
-(Learn more)

 Gas-Permeable Contact Lenses

 Gas-permeable contact lenses are made of a stiff but permeable material.
 It allows oxygen to connect with the surface of the eye.
 According to the Contact Lens Manufacturers Association, this form of lens does not contain water, and that means it is less likely than soft contact lenses to harbor and encourage the growth of bacteria.
 These lenses also last longer than traditional soft contact lenses.

 In addition, this lens requires regular cleaning every night, and it shouldn't be slept in.
 Those who cannot abide by those rules might not enjoy life with this lens.

 There are many lenses in this category, including the Optimum from Contamac.
 This form of lens, according to the manufacturer, comes with a high degree of oxygen permeability, making it a good choice for comfort.
 It also comes in a wide range of strengths and attributes, so it could be a solid option for a variety of vision correction needs.
 The surface of the lens also stays wet, which enhances comfort.

 Rigid Gas Permeable Lenses

 Rigid gas-permeable (RGP) lenses are made from silicone and are designed to allow oxygen to pass through them and into your cornea.
 This way, they do not hinder the amount of oxygen that reaches your cornea.

 RGP lenses can correct substantial astigmatism and are easy to care for and maintain.
 They are also more durable than soft lenses.

 Daily Disposable Lenses